 Duress now extends to contracts entered into as a result of threats to a party’s economic wellbeing, that is, a threat to a person’s business or trade.
 This form of duress is called economic duress.

-In order to prove duress, it must be shown that:
+To prove duress, it must be shown that:

 • a party applied unlawful or unconscionable pressure (whether physical, economic or psychological pressure) to force the other party to enter into the contract; and